Which States Are Open?

 See which U.S. states are reopening or adjusting their COVID-19 restrictions by heading to our roundup of the latest U.S. updates

-States are reopening to visitors following closures in the wake of the COVID-19 pandemic.
+Updated Nov.
+9, 2020.
+Destinations are reopening to visitors following closures in the wake of the Covid-19 pandemic.
 While many groups

-from the U.S. might not be able to meet in international meeting spots like Great Britain, France and Singapore right away, these countries' destination management organizations and convention and visitors bureaus are coming up with creative ways to stay in touch with clients and share information about new health and safety measures, government
+from the U.S. might not be able to meet in international meeting spots like Great Britain, France and Singapore right away, or face hurdles to visiting domestic destinations such as Hawaii or Puerto Rico, the destination management organizations and convention and visitors bureaus for these places are coming up with creative ways to stay in touch with clients and share information about new health and safety measures, government

 regulations, industry trends and meetings offerings available to groups when they can travel once again.

-VisitBritain couldn’t host planners from the U.S. and Europe in person for its 2020 MeetGB event.
+VisitBritain couldn’t host planners from the U.S. and Europe in person for its 2020 MeetGB event (pictured at top).
 Instead, the DMO delivered Great Britain to European and North American planners with a digital version of the annual hosted-buyer show, highlighting the rich offerings of the region.

 The event — held on two dates, June 17 for U.S. planners,